ArcticEcho/DRG-BP-Mod-Manager/.github/ISSUE_TEMPLATE/id-claim.md

 ---
 name: ID Claim
-about: Basic ID Claim template
+about: Pick this if you'd like to submit an ID claim.
 title: ID Claim
 labels: ID Claim
 assignees: ArcticEcho